 Also based at Brock is a UNESCO Chair “Community Sustainability: From Local to Global.”
 The Chair aims to strengthen initiatives in sustainable agriculture and community-based natural resource management in Canada, China and countries such as Ecuador, to develop concrete actions and best practices that countries around the world can use.
 We are well placed for this research, as Brock University is located in a UNESCO Biosphere Reserve, an area seeking to reconcile social, economic and biophysical challenges confronting societies around the globe.

 Brock is noted for research on rocks, volcanoes, fossils and glaciers.
 We have one of the few micromorphology labs in the world, allowing researchers to examine thin section samples of glacial and non-glacial sediments under the microscope.
 Scientists around the world frequently seek our expertise.
+Brock University is among the forefront of global efforts to define a new epoch in Earth’s geologic record called the ‘Anthropocene,’ which is capturing worldwide interest.

 BROCK NEWS Stories